mike-sudyn/pixdel/README.md

 1. Be sure that you have installed [Node.js](https://nodejs.org)
 2. Clone this repository
 3. Navigate to project folder
 4. Execute from command line:
 * `npm install`

-Build application:
+5.1 Execute from command line to build application into dist folder:
 * `gulp`

-Build application and start server from dist with browser-sync:
+5.2 Or build application and start server:
 * `gulp serve`

 ## License